 According to the Bexley Times, Kent County Council, responsible for the stretch of road, initially denied liability, but it was revealed that an out of court settlement of £6,250 was reached with KCC and its contractors, Scotia Gas Networks.

 Mr Atkinson, whose arm still hurts and limits his cycling, said: "Before the accident I was doing two 60 mile rides a week.
 I've had to cut that down by half.

 "My arm aches constantly and it has meant that simple tasks or hobbies become painful, such as driving or playing musical instruments."

-Paul Kitson, Partner at Russell Jones and Walker, said: "This case illustrates the difficulties of obtaining compensation from highway authorities.
+Paul Kitson, Partner at Slater & Gordon, said: "This case illustrates the difficulties of obtaining compensation from highway authorities.

 "They rarely admit liability for accidents involving road defects."